Artists' Views on Robotics Involvement in Painting Productions: System Overview

 \subsection{Brush Swapping Mechanism}

 We developed a custom-designed brush-swapping mechanism through several design iterations.
 The final version V3.1 is mechanically inspired by the retractable ballpoint pen~\cite{us3205863A} mechanism and allows for quick, tool-free brush changes.
 The setup consists of two primary components: a \textit{main body} mounted on the robot's end effector and a \textit{brush collet} that securely holds the brush.
-Figure~\ref{vertical} shows a collage of the final printed mechanism and \ac{CAD} model, highlighting the simplicity and versatility of the design.
+Figure~\ref{vertical}(b) shows a collage of the final printed mechanism and \ac{CAD} model, highlighting the simplicity and versatility of the design.

 The collet is split into four flexible sections and features slanted nubs that allow it to snap into position inside the main body, providing a stable and repeatable interface that can accommodate a range of brush sizes and shapes.
-Although the robot is not currently programmed to perform autonomous brush changes, the mechanical system is designed with that future capability.
-For now, the system enables the human artist to easily swap brushes between painting segments by pressing the collet into or out of the main body with a simple push-pull motion.
+Although the robot was not currently programmed to perform autonomous brush changes, the mechanical system is designed with that capability.
+Currently, the system enabled the artist to easily swap brushes between painting segments by pressing the collet into or out of the main body with a simple push-pull motion.